Are Applications Currently Being Accepted: NO

-You need to read the Federal Register notice for the details on what is needed for an application.
-Make sure you start putting together the required information at least a month before the application deadline because you may need to provide letters of commitment or support from other organizations, a work plan and budget, and other information that will take you some time to look up or write.
+Read the Federal Register notice for details on what is needed for an application.
+Make sure you start putting together the required information at least a month before the application deadline, because you may need to provide letters of commitment or support from other organizations, a work plan and budget, and other information that might take you some time to assemble.
 You may also need to fill out required forms.
 You can get copies of those forms from your nearest Rural Development Office.
 Select the forms and resources tab to find links to optional forms that may assist you in developing your application.

 Where Can I Get Help with My Application?

 If you have questions, you can contact your nearest Rural Development Office.

 Will I Need to Send Any Reports if I Receive a Grant?